Linkage disequilibrium: The molecular era

 The molecular era for population genetics can be said to date from 1966 following the studies of Lewontin and Hubby in Drosophila and Harris in humans.
 Using protein electrophoresis, these authors showed that around one third of loci must be 'polymorphic', having some genetic differences between individuals in the population.
 Given the large number of loci in the genome and the limited amount of recombination, it followed that there must be many very closely linked polymorphic loci.

-Subsequent DNA sequencing, eg the International HapMap Project has shown that protein studies considerably underestimate the amount of polymorphism.
+Subsequent DNA sequencing, e.g. the International HapMap Project has shown that protein studies considerably underestimate the amount of polymorphism.
 There will usually be thousands of genetic differences, titled Single Nucleotide Polymorphism or SNPs, within short regions of the genome.
 Cases of zero or very low recombination must be common.

 A second important finding pertaining to LD was the realisation that LD can arise simply because of population structure.
 Studies such as those of Robbins referred to above essentially assume an infinite population size.
 Small population size, in particular, can lead to LD quite independently of any selection.
 It became clear that LD, rather than being rare and of secondary importance, must be widespread.

 This has had enormous importance in diverse fields of human genetics and animal breeding.
 It means that any gene of importance is likely to be surrounded by DNA SNPs in high LD with the gene of interest.
 The position of the gene may be unknown, but the position of all DNA SNPs is known exactly.
 This has allowed the mapping of causal genes in human genetics, using Genome-wide association studies (GWAS).
 It has allowed DNA 'breeding values' to be used as predictors, leading to advances in animal and plant breeding.